Samuel-jacobs/SiteHub/README.md

 ### Useful resources

-- [resource 1](https://www.w3schools.com) - This helped me when I got stuck trying to remember a syntax or a css style.
+- [w3chools](https://www.w3schools.com) - This helped me when I got stuck trying to remember a syntax or a css style.
-- [resource 2](https://www.stackoverflow.com) - The community of developers on stackoverflow helped me to fix bugs when they came up
+- [stackoverflow](https://www.stackoverflow.com) - The community of developers on stackoverflow helped me to fix bugs when they came up